magomimmo/modern-cljs/doc/tutorial-08.md

-# Tutorial 8 - Learn by being collaborative
+# Tutorial 8 - Learn by contributing

 In this tutorial we're going to learn more about CLJS by trying to patch it for solving the problem we found in the [last tutorial][1].